HRD-Ryo/GTRspmix/README.md

 - [IQ-TREE](https://github.com/iqtree/iqtree3) v3.0.1
 - [gotree](https://github.com/evolbioinfo/gotree) v0.4.5

-### 2.3.
+### 2.3.a.
 Installation via Singularity (Recommended)
 [Singularity](https://github.com/sylabs/singularity) is highly recommended for HPC clusters to ensure the reproducibility of the environment.
 The Singularity image includes both IQ-TREE and gotree.
 ```
 sudo singularity build gtrspmix.sif singularity.def
 singularity run gtrspmix.sif -h
 ```

-### 2.4.
+### 2.3.b.
 Manual Installation
 If you prefer not to use Singulairty, you have to install IQ-TREE and gotree on your system.
 Then python requirements will be installed by
 ```
 pip install -r requirements.txt
 ```
-If iqtree and gotree are not available in your system `$PATH`, you must specify their absolute paths using the following flags during execution:
+If IQ-TREE and gotree are not available in your system `$PATH`, you must specify their absolute paths using the following flags during execution:
 - `--iqtree /path/to/iqtree3`
 - `--gotree /path/to/gotree`